social-torch/open311-services/README.md

 Can also use AWS X-Ray to see invocations through the API - Got to API Gateway, under API, select "Stages", the Log/Tracing tab, then enable Xray checkbox.

 In X-ray, you can go to "Traces" and select your API you want to inspect in the text box at he top.

+## API Gateway notes

+Remember, any changes to the API will require youto Deploy the app to the proper stage.
+This was also required for changing Authorizers.

 ## Security Note